wangbq/TOPDDT/README.md

 After that, you can delete your new branch if you want:
 ```
-git branch -d you-new-branch
+git branch -d your-new-branch
 ```

-Note: you may need to set up your ssh key pairs on github to upload source code to github.
-Please refer to the help pages on github.com.
+Note: you may need to set up your ssh key pairs on github to upload source code.
+Please refer to [the help pages on github.com](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).